 - Put possible tick-infested clothing in the dryer for one hour prior to washing.
 Ticks have been found to survive on washed laundry.

 - Adopt a Guinea Fowl hen.
 These birds are effective tick eaters.

-As seen, there are various ways to reduce ticks from your yard and lower the chances of disease, however, should you still get bit and develop symptoms, consult with your doctor immediately.
+As seen, there are various ways to reduce ticks from your yard and lower the chances of disease.
+Should you get bit and develop symptoms, consult with your doctor immediately.

-- Why is Dog Flea Treatment not Working?
+- Why Is My Dog's Flea Treatment not Working?

 Why is your dog still scratching despite using flea products?
 Learn the possibilities and how to eradicate fleas once and for all from your home.